 So, how do you ensure that SEO is worthwhile when you can’t even measure what goes into or comes out of it?
 Fortunately, there are a few strategies that anyone can follow to boost your SEO without requiring a large upfront investment.

 What are some things that you can do to maximize your SEO ROI?
 Here are six tips:

-- Think of SEO as a system — Almost everything that you do as a business owner impacts your SEO.
+Almost everything that you do as a business owner impacts your SEO.
 For example, if you’re a brick-and-mortar business, providing an extraordinary customer experience can actually improve your SEO.
 If shoppers love you, they’re more likely to write glowing online reviews about your store, blog about your services, and link to your site on social media.
-All of these interactions will boost your ranking in search engines results.
+All of these interactions will boost your ranking in search engine results.
 So, think of SEO as an outcome of everything that you do.

-- Create dynamic content — Once you build your basic business website, the structure probably isn’t going to change very frequently.
+Once you build your basic business website, the structure probably isn’t going to change very frequently.
 However, Google prefers sites that are filled with high-quality content that is continuously updated (dynamic content).
 Create dynamic content via a blog that is part of your website.
-You’re an expert in what you do, otherwise you wouldn’t be doing it, right?
+You’re an expert in what you do, otherwise, you wouldn’t be doing it, right?
 So, write about your experiences on your blog.
 Dynamic content helps people find you through searches and keeps them coming back for more visits.

 Now, when you ponder the question “Is SEO worth it?” you’ll understand that the answer comes down to you.
 If you learn the basics, craft a long-term plan, and keep after it, your SEO ROI will continue to grow each month and year that you’re in business.

 How you handle SEO with a WordPress.com website